mcspidey95/battleship/readme.md

 # BottleShip - The Guide

 **Sink or be sunk!
-Engage in strategic naval warfare in this classic Battleship game, reimagined in Python.**
+Engage in strategic naval warfare in this classic Battleship game, reimagined in Python with my own AI as your competitor.**

 ## Features